"Everything you should know about Micro Switch"

 I. What is a Micro Switch?

-The advantages of this design include:
+The advantages of this design are:

-Rapid On/Off: Reduces arc generation and extends lifespan.
+Fast On/Off: Reduces arc generation, extending lifespan.

 Stable High-Frequency Clicking: Suitable for gaming and office scenarios.